Table of Contents

-Are you new to therapy?
-Do you have awkward questions you want to ask your therapist?
-Are you hesitant to ask them because you’re not sure if you can?
-Do you feel more comfortable searching for answers on Google?
+Are you struggling in therapy?
+Do you have questions you want to ask your therapist but don’t?
+Do you hesitate to ask them because you’re not sure if you can?

 You’re not alone.
 Every day, thousands of people ask Google questions that only a therapist can answer.